TwinFan/XPPlanes/docs/index.md

 MapEnable 1 | Support display of planes in X-Plane's map?
 MapLabels 1 | Add labels to planes in X-Plane's map?
-NetMCGroup 239.255.1.1 | Multicast group the plugin listens to for flight data NetListenPort 49900 | Multicast port the plugin listens to for flight data NetTTL 8 | Time-to-live of network multicast messages NetBufSize 8192 | (Max) network buffer size in bytes
+NetMCGroup 239.255.1.1 | Multicast group the plugin listens to for flight data NetMCPort 49900 | UDP Multicast port the plugin listens to for flight data, `0` switches off NetBcstPort 49800 | UDP Broadcast port the plugin listens to for flight data, `0` switches off, e.g. `49005` would listen to RealTraffic's RTTFC data
+NetTTL 8 | Time-to-live of network multicast messages NetBufSize 8192 | (Max) network buffer size in bytes